 Most potential clients ask for just one thing theses days: link building.

 Based on an understanding of SEO that has been prevalent for the last decade clients assume that links are the most important thing.
 Also they by now assume that their onsite SEO is fine.
 Nobody asks for link baiting for example.
 This is really surprising as link baiting or rather content creation to get links is what I actually do in the end.

-It's like someone going to a gym for muscle building.
-It's not really the goal.
-You want to gain strength, lose weight or improve your overall fitness, gaining a muscle is only a means to reach those.
+It’s like someone going to a gym for muscle building.
+It’s not really the goal.
+You want to gain strength, lose weight or improve your overall fitness, gaining muscle is only a means to reach those.
 Also gaining muscle and likewise gaining links is also a result of doing something else, the actual exercise so to say.
 So you rather should ask for weight lifting for example.

-OK, this is going to be a gym allegory though.
+OK, this is not going to be a gym allegory though.
 Let me return to the actual talks with a potential client.
 This person will ask me to do link building for them.
 They will show me their site.
 In many cases the site will have already some SEO best practices considered.
 Also most sites already have links these days.
 Some of them will be unnatural while others may be not targeted enough etc.

 Most sites, like mentioned above lack linkable assets though, that is mainly content that will make actual people link to them.

 Some sites also look ugly, are difficult to read or have some other web design issues that go beyond what people usually consider SEO.

 So what is it that most sites really need in order to get links or at least for the existing links to work properly?

 - a clean readable web design which pleases the eye